 Why Excel comes up short: the missing functionalities for lease accounting

 As each of the horror stories show, Excel lacks the functionality you need to properly manage your leases.
-There are 18 critical functionalities that a software should have in order to comply with the new lease accounting standards.
+There are 18 critical functionalities that a software should have in order to comply with lease accounting standards.
 These functionalities fall into 4 categories:

-Accounting and operational tools
+Accounting and automation tools

 Data integrity